ZacharyChim/dawn.css/README.md

 I'm aware of the `details` bug in Google Chrome: [issue](https://github.com/twbs/bootstrap/issues/22872).

-But still feel like we should choose Chris Coyier's best practice and let Google fix the bug.
+But still feel like we should use Chris Coyier's best practice and let Google fix the bug.
 Furthermore, how often do you use `details`?

 More about the bug: [issue](https://bugs.chromium.org/p/chromium/issues/detail?id=589475)